 - Section 5.2 Discharge.
 Employees may be discharged at any time during the probation period with or without cause.
 The President or designee will notify the employee in writing of the date the discharge is effective.
-Upon employee request, the President or designee will give the employee the reason for the discharge. - Section 5.3 Transfers.
+Upon employee request, the President or designee will give the employee the reason for the discharge. - Section 5.3 Transfers and Rehires.
 Employees who have successfully completed their probation period and thereafter transfer to another position in another classification series or who are permitted to transfer to another College may be required, with sufficient written notice, to satisfy another probation period in the new position.
+Employees who are rehired after a separation in employment may be required, with written notice at the time of rehire, to satisfy another probation period in the new position.